WebAssembly/binaryen/Contributing.md

  - [ ] Binary writing added in src/wasm-stack.h and src/wasm/wasm-stack.cpp
  - [ ] Support added in various classes inheriting OverriddenVisitor (and possibly other non-OverriddenVisitor classes as necessary)
  - [ ] Support added to src/tools/fuzzing.h
-   - [ ] If adding tests before fuzzing support, mark the test as unfuzzable first.
  - [ ] C API support added in src/binaryen-c.h and src/binaryen-c.cpp
  - [ ] JS API support added in src/js/binaryen.js-post.js
  - [ ] C API tested in test/example/c-api-kitchen-sink.c
  - [ ] JS API tested in test/binaryen.js/kitchen-sink.js
  - [ ] Tests added in test/spec
  - [ ] Tests added in test/lit
+    - [ ] Tests are used as seeds for the fuzzer.
+If V8 doesn't support the test, or if the new instruction isn't guarded by a wasm-validator check, then either add the corresponding feature to DISALLOWED_FEATURES_IN_V8 or mark the test as unfuzzable.